Big Numbers

 Tetration

-Multiplication is just repeated addition: for example, 2 x 3 = 2 + 2 + 2.
-Exponentiation is just repeated multiplication: for example, 23 = 2 x 2 x 2.
+Multiplication is just repeated addition: for example, 2 × 3 = 2 + 2 + 2.
+Exponentiation is just repeated multiplication: for example, 23 = 2 × 2 × 2.
 But, what is repeated exponentiation called?
 It is called tetration.
-For example, 2 tetrated to 3, represented as 32, is equal to 222 = 2^2^2 = 24 = 16.
+For example, 2 tetrated to 3, represented as 32, is equal to 222 = 24 = 16.
 The word "tetration" comes from "tetra" (meaning "four") because it is the fourth operation in this series: addition, multiplication, exponentiation, tetration.

-Tetration of even quite small numbers produces extremely large numbers.
+Tetration of even quite small numbers produces very large numbers.
 This may be why it is not very useful in practice.
-Mathematicians and scientists almost never use tetration, and probably a majority of scientists have never even heard of tetration.
+Scientists almost never use tetration.

 Example tetrations: